 Here's what you need to know about issues with drugs and alcohol in Norway.

 Oslo earned itself the title of "Drug Death Capital of Europe", in 2002 which reflects the problems authorities have in dealing with drugs problems, particularly in Eastern Oslo.
 Narcotic drugs are still illegal in Norway although there have been discussions with the authorities to decriminalise the issue.
-Importing drugs into Norway has severe penalties and visitors are advised against doing so.
+Importing drugs into Norway has severe penalties and visitors are strongly advised against doing so.

-The Norwegian drugs scene is also the root cause of crime in the country as addicts look for ways of funding their habit.
+The Norwegian drug scene is also the root cause of crime in the country, as addicts look for ways of funding their habit.
 One of the main reasons deaths are higher in Norway than other parts of Europe is that more people inject heroin rather than smoke it.
 Drugs users then mix this with Rohypnol and alcohol.
 It is believed that the hardcore drinking seen in Norway is to blame for this combination of substances.
-The police have surveillance in place at Oslo Central Station and Plaza where drug dealing is common and there are needle exchange schemes in Norway.
+The police have surveillance in place at Oslo Central Station and Plaza, where drug dealing is common and there are needle exchange schemes in Norway.

 There are around 5,500 people living with AIDS in Norway, which is lower than other parts of Europe, and visitors should exercise caution when dealing with bodily fluids and be vigilant for poorly disposed needles.